jjrohrb/ocp4-upi-helpernode/README.md

 2. The network you're on does NOT have DHCP
 3. The helpernode will be your LB/DHCP/PXE/DNS and HTTPD server
 4. You still have to do the OpenShift Install steps by hand (this just sets up the node to help you)
-5. I used CentOS 7
+5. I used RHEL 8
 6. You will be running the `openshift-install` command from this helpernode

 ![helpernode](docs/images/hn.jpg)